 Guidelines for Dissertation Proposal

 Chapters of the dissertation take the form of individual publishable papers.
 Typical expectations are a minimum of three manuscript papers.
 The dissertation committee has authority to approve the inclusion of co-authored papers.
-The four opening parts of the dissertation are: title page, acknowledgements, abstract, and an overall introduction (presents and justifies the importance of the dissertation topic, includes an optional literature review, and shows how the themes of chapters relate).
+The dissertation should open with a title page, acknowledgments, and an overall abstract.
+An introduction to the entire dissertation is optional, as is an overall literature review.
 The chapters follow and should be organized as manuscripts that could be (or have been) submitted to the scientific literature.
 The dissertation closes with and overall summary, which is an over-arching discussion of the chapters.
 A Bibliography may follow or each chapter may include a section for ‘Literature Cited’ in that chapter.
 The dissertation committee is authorized to approve the appropriate content of the dissertation.

 Dissertation and Thesis Guidelines